12Balu34/ansible-for-nsxt-docs/README.md

 # The missing rendered docs for ansible-for-nsxt
 The goal of this repo is to provide a temporary home for the rendered documentation for VMware's [ansible-for-nsxt](https://github.com/vmware/ansible-for-nsxt) Repository.
 I hope these docs find their way to the offical repo in the future.

+The docs are hosted [here](https://ansible-for-nsxt-docs.readthedocs.io/en/latest/)

 ## How it works: Overview
 * Convert the module documentation to .rst file (using the mechanisms described [Here](https://docs.ansible.com/ansible/latest/dev_guide/testing_documentation.html#testing-module-documentation))